 Military tenor drum

-Military tenor drum with emblazoned wooden shell and wooden counterhoops, 18-inch skin heads, rope-tensioned with British style white leather braces (round edge, white, with vellum lace), and drag rope.
-The counterhoops have 8 drilled holes through which the tensioning rope passes.
-The batter head has 3 steel feet painted in red.
-Associated with the Auxiliary Territorial Service, the women's branch of the British Army during the Second World War.
+Military tenor drum with emblazoned metal shell and wooden counterhoops, 18-inch skin heads, rope-tensioned with British style white leather braces (round edge, white, with vellum lace), and drag rope.
+The counterhoops have 10 drilled holes and brass saddles through which the tensioning rope passes.
+The batter head has 3 brass feet.
+Associated with the 11th Battalion, Duke of Cambridge’s Own (Middlesex Regiment).

 National Army Museum